top of page

 © Thy Nguyễn

 Her latest short film Saigon Kiss, a co-production between Vietnam, Germany, and Australia, was supported by the Asia-Europe Foundation and the Goethe-Institut Ho Chi Minh City.
 It premiered at the Max Ophüls Prize Film Festival and screened in the international competition at the 46th Clermont-Ferrand Short Film Festival, where it received a Special Mention by the Queer Jury.
-The film earned further recognition with winning The Saxon Film Prize at the Filmfest Dresden - the festival's highest endowed award, the Jury Award Prize at Chéries-Chéris in Paris and a Special Mention Award at the New Orleans International Film Festival.
-It also screened at prominent festivals such as BFI Flare, Palm Springs ShortFest, and Interfilm Berlin.
-The film is currently available on ARTE.
+The film earned further recognition, including The Saxon Film Prize at the Filmfest Dresden - the festival's highest endowed award, the Jury Award Prize at Chéries-Chéris in Paris and recently won the Hessian Film Award for Best Short Film.
+It screened at prominent festivals such as BFI Flare, Palm Springs ShortFest, and Interfilm Berlin.
+The film was broadcasted on ARTE.

 Hồng Anh directed documentaries for EST Eastern Standard Times, highlighting the voices of modern Vietnamese women.